 This Spanish Paella is an impressive dish made with Chicken, Shrimp and Chorizo.
 You can even add additional seafood to it such as mussels, littleneck clams or squid.

 Set Paella Pan on burner and set to med high temperature.
-Add Salt to pan and let warm up for about 1 minute.
+Add Salt to pan and let warm up for about 1 minute and then add the olive oil to the pan.

 Add chicken to pan and let it cook for about a minute, stirring constantly to brown on all sides.
 Add chorizo and cook with the chicken, stirring constantly until the chicken is cooked through an no longer opaque.

-Add onions and red bell peppers to the skillet and continue stirring until the onions are softened.
+Add onions, garlic and red bell peppers to the skillet and continue stirring until the onions are softened.

 Add the can of diced tomatoes including the liquid to the pan and let cook for about 2 minutes until it's mixed well.